spotify/HubFramework/documentation/json-programming-guide.md

 ## Default JSON schema

 To use the default JSON schema, no additional action is required.
-Every feature that **don't** declare a custom JSON schema automatically use the default one.
+Every feature that **doesn't** declare a custom JSON schema automatically uses the default one.

 Here is a reference for the default JSON schema: